jgato/jgato/random_docs/Configuring SRIOV Intel E810 NIC with ZTP.md

   * From NUMA 1: CPUs 24 and 25 and their siblings 72,73

-All the other CPUs to the isolated.
+All the other CPUs go to Isolated CPU pool.
 These have the lowest latency.
 Processes in this group have no interruptions and so can, for example, reach much higher DPDK zero packet loss bandwidth.
-We also disable IRQs on these CPUs with 'globallyDisableIrqLoadBalancing: true'

-In the PGT
+We also need 32 Hugepages of 1G.

+The PGT to create the 'sno-perfprofile':

 ```yaml
   - fileName: PerformanceProfile.yaml